- Purchase the complete Expat Arrivals Nigeria Guide (PDF)

-When considering a move abroad, expats with pets may be desperate to know how bring their animals with them.
+When considering a move abroad, expats with pets may be desperate to know how to bring their animals with them.
 When shipping pets to Nigeria, it’s best to go through an accredited moving or relocation company that specialises in these services.

 Pet owners should microchip their pet and make sure their vaccines are up to date, especially against rabies.
-Dogs and cats have further recommended vaccines. but all pets will need a health certificate signed by a qualified veterinarian.
+Dogs and cats have further recommended vaccines, but all pets will need a health certificate signed by a qualified veterinarian.

 Pets must travel to Nigeria by air, arriving at the international airport in Lagos or in Abuja.
 Airlines provide further information on costs and regulations on how animals can travel on board.